wikipathways/WikiPathways-SPARQL-book/docs/intro.md

 ### Articles

-Similarly, we can list all PubMed identifiers with the pathways they occur in:
+Similarly, we can list all <a name="tp4">PubMed</a> identifiers with the pathways they occur in:

 **SPARQL** [sparql/listAllPubMedIDs.rq](sparql/listAllPubMedIDs.code.html) ([run](http://sparql.wikipathways.org/?query=PREFIX+wp%3A++++++%3Chttp%3A%2F%2Fvocabularies.wikipathways.org%2Fwp%23%3EPREFIX+dcterms%3A+%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3ESELECT+DISTINCT+%3Fpathway+%3Fpubmed+WHERE+%7B++%3Fpubmed+a+++++++wp%3APublicationReference+%3B++++++++++dcterms%3AisPartOf+%3Fpathway%7D+ORDER+BY+%3Fpathway+LIMIT+500))
 ```sparql